adonisjs/v5-docs/content/guides/views/introduction.md

+---
+summary: Introduction to the AdonisJS template engine - "Edge".
+---

 The Views layer of AdonisJS is powered by a home grown template engine called [Edge](https://github.com/edge-js/edge).
 Edge is a logical and batteries included template engine for Node.js.
 It can render any text based format, whether is **HTML**, **Markdown** or **plain text** files.

 We created Edge as an alternative to other existing template engines and address the pain points we had with them.